digipost/signering-docs/source/adressering-av-undertegner.rst

 For public organizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For **public organizations**, we obtain the signer's email address and mobile phone number from `The common contact register (KRR) <http://eid.difi.no/nb/kontakt-og-reservasjonsregisteret>`_ for all signers addressed using national identity numbers.
+For **public organizations**, we obtain the signer's email address and mobile phone number from `The common contact register <KRR_>`_ (KRR) for all signers addressed using national identity numbers.
 Public organizations may optionally provide custom contact details for a signer instead of the signer's national identity number.

 If signers have opted out of digital communication, the task will be rejected and subsequent retrieval of the status of the task will report an error with details of which signers have opted out.
 As looking up a person in KRR requires the person's national ID, Posten signering can not check for opt-out for signers only addressed with custom contact information.
 Also, signers defined to not be signing on behalf of themselves will not be checked for opt-out.